Ferdi265/wl-mirror/README.md

   -i,   --invert-colors    invert colors in the mirrored screen
-        --no-invert-colors don't invert colors in the mirrored screen (default) -f,   --freeze           freeze the current image on the screen --no-freeze        resume the screen capture after a freeze -s l, --scaling linear   use linear scaling (default) -s n, --scaling nearest  use nearest neighbor scaling -s e, --scaling exact    only scale to exact multiples of the output size
+        --no-invert-colors don't invert colors in the mirrored screen (default) -f,   --freeze           freeze the current image on the screen --unfreeze         resume the screen capture after a freeze --toggle-freeze    toggle freeze state of screen capture -s l, --scaling linear   use linear scaling (default) -s n, --scaling nearest  use nearest neighbor scaling -s e, --scaling exact    only scale to exact multiples of the output size